Electronics Engineering - Bachelor Project, 16 credits

 Intended learning outcomes

-The bachelor project shall give experience in both electronic design and working in projects.
-After finishing the course, the student should be able to:
+The bachelor's project is designed to provide practical experiences in electronic design, both on the technical and administrative levels.
+After completing the course, the student should be able to:

-• actively contribute to a well functioning project group
+• Collaborate and contribute to the work in a project group

-• describe and explain ethical challenges with engineering and technical development.
+• Describe and explain ethical challenges related to the engineering profession and technological development

 Examination